davidwilby/WhoCanIVoteFor/docs/iam.md

 Create an IAM Policy named `CodeDeploy-EC2-Permissions`.
 This policy will alter be attached to the IAM instance profile that the EC2 instances use.

-Set its Policy document as follows:
+Set its Policy document as follows.
+Make sure the logging ARN matches the
+environment:

 ```
 {